 5. The Psychological Structure of Fascism

-My first (and obviously inadequate) response to this question is that I am trying to understand precisely how this regression back to the fascist state, authoritarian government and a totalitarian society has been so easily implemented by global corporations, so readily accepted by the populations of Western capitalism, so enthusiastically adopted by the civil institutions of previously liberal societies.
-Hopefully, why the global biosecurity state should favour a return to fascism is by now understandable, given the openly stated aspirations to govern the West by a centralised technocracy of financial institutions, pharmaceutical and information technology companies and the organisations of global governance they form.
+My first — and obviously inadequate — response to this question is that I am trying to understand precisely how this regression back to the fascist state, authoritarian government and a totalitarian society has been so easily implemented by global corporations, so readily accepted by the populations of Western capitalism, so enthusiastically adopted by the civil institutions of previously liberal societies.
+Hopefully, why the global biosecurity state should favour a return to fascism is by now obvious, given the openly stated aspirations to govern the West by a centralised technocracy of financial institutions, pharmaceutical companies and information technology corporations and the organisations of global governance they form.
 Yet ideologies are not chosen by a financial elite.
 They are produced by the economic relations of production of a given society at a given stage of their development; and the question of how it has been possible to revive, implement and enforce the political, juridical and cultural forms of fascism with such ease is the one I am trying to answer in this series of articles.

-In this section, I want to look at an article published in two parts between 1933 and 1934, the years in which Hitler was appointed Chancellor of the Weimar Republic to making himself Leader of the Third Reich, eliminated his political opponents in both the Reichstag and his Cabinet, and made National Socialism the official ideology of German society at every level of the Third Reich, from schools, universities, trades unions, the press and the civil service to the police force, the military, and all legal and medical institutions.
-In ‘The Psychological Structure of Fascism’, which was published in the Marxist but anti-Stalinist journal, La Critique sociale, the French critic and sociologist, Georges Bataille, tried to understand and explain the sudden and overwhelming success of fascism, and in particular its appeal to the working class in Italy and Germany, both of which had strong and well-organised communist parties directly opposed to fascism.
+In this chapter, I want to look at an article that was published in two parts between 1933 and 1934, the years in which Hitler went from being appointed Chancellor of the Weimar Republic to making himself Leader of the Third Reich, eliminated his political opponents in both the Reichstag and his Cabinet, and made National Socialism the official ideology of German society at every level of the state, from schools, universities, trades unions, the press and civil service to the police force, judiciary, military and medical institutions — a process they called ‘coordination [Gleichschaltung]’.
+In ‘The Psychological Structure of Fascism’, which was published in the Marxist but anti-Stalinist journal, La Critique sociale, the French critic and sociologist, Georges Bataille, tried to understand and explain this sudden and overwhelming success of fascism, and in particular its appeal to the working class in Italy and Germany, both of which had strong and well-organised communist parties directly opposed to fascism.
 To explain this unexpected historical development, he formulated what he called a ‘theory of heterology’.
 Bataille’s article is written in abstract and even philosophical terms, but they are worth trying to elucidate, I think, as they can tell us a lot about the particular form in which fascism has returned to the West today, and why that return cannot be understood within the outdated political polarities of Left and Right.

-The foundation of social homogeneity, Bataille argues, is production, which excludes all forms of non-productive or useless activity.
-To establish this homogeneity between the varied mass of activities that compose a society, a common denominator has been created.
-This, of course, is money, the calculable equivalence between the different products of social activity.
-Money is not only the measure of all activity, but reduces humans to the mere function of that activity.
-According to this measure, each person is worth what he or she produces.
-However, in capitalist economies, only the owners of capital and the means of production — the bourgeoisie that profit from its products — compose homogeneous society, together with the middle classes that variously benefit from that profit.
-In contrast, the producers of those products — the workers whose labour produces the wealth on which homogeneous society is built but who do not profit from its products — are heterogeneous to society.
-They remain, that is to say, outside the cycle of capitalism, and must remain there so that homogeneous society can continue to expropriate their labour.
-From this heterogeneity comes the revulsion, contempt, dismissiveness, hate and violence with which the working class is treated by homogenous society, and above all by the middle classes, belonging not only to another class but being of another nature, unsubjugated and therefore in constant need of surveillance, regimentation and oppression.
+The foundation of homogeneous society, Bataille argues, is production, which excludes all forms of non-productive or useless activity.
+To establish this homogeneity between the various activities that compose a given society, a common denominator has been created.
+This, of course, is money, which is the calculable equivalence between the different products of social activity.
+Money is not only the measure of all activity, but reduces humans to the mere function of that activity; and according to its measure, each social person is worth what he or she produces.
+However, in capitalist economies, only the owners of capital and the means of production — that is to say, the capitalists that profit from its products — compose homogeneous society, together with the middle classes that variously benefit from that profit.
+In contrast, the producers of those products — the workers whose labour creates the wealth on which homogeneous society is built but who do not profit from its products — are, properly speaking, heterogeneous to society.
+They remain, that is to say, outside the cycle of capitalism proper, and must remain there so that homogeneous society can continue to expropriate their labour.
+From this heterogeneity comes the revulsion, contempt, dismissiveness, hate and violence with which the working class is treated by homogeneous society, and above all by the middle classes, for whom workers are not only another class but of another nature, unsubjugated and therefore in constant need of surveillance, regimentation and oppression.

-Periodically, however, the contradictions of capitalism in industrial societies throw up heterogeneous elements that threaten to subvert the homogeneous functioning of production in what today we call ‘crises’ but which were formerly called uprisings and even revolutions, as they still do in less advanced capitalist societies.
-When this happens, the state has recourse to imperious and sovereign forms of authority that are not subject to parliaments and courts of law.
-These include the power of a hereditary or elected head of state (Crown, Duce, Führer, Président) to overrule the legislature and even the constitution; the Church, which always aligns itself with the authority of the state; the police and armed forces, whose impunity from the national and international laws they claim to enforce is the clearest demonstration of imperious power; and, as we’ve seen universally employed by governments during the coronavirus ‘crisis’, emergency powers.
+Periodically, however, the contradictions of capitalism in industrial and now post-industrial societies throw up heterogeneous elements that threaten to subvert the homogeneous functioning of production.
+Today we call these ‘crises’, but formerly they took the form of uprisings and even revolutions, as they still do in less advanced capitalist societies.
+When this happens, the state makes recourse to imperious and sovereign forms of authority that are not subject to parliaments and the rule of law.
+These include the power of a hereditary or elected head of state (Crown, Duce, Führer or Président) to overrule the legislature and even the constitution; the Church, which always aligns itself with the authority of the state in times of crisis; the police and armed forces, whose impunity from the national and international laws they claim to enforce is the clearest demonstration of imperious power; and, as we’ve seen universally employed by governments during the coronavirus ‘crisis’, emergency powers.

-All these forms of authority, however, are themselves heterogeneous to the homogeneous social order, whose existing relations of production, administrative framework and juridicial forms they exist to maintain and uphold.
-‘Equal Justice Under Law’ is carved on the architrave of the west pediment of the entrance to the US Supreme Court Building in Washington, DC, which was completed in 1935, a year after Bataille’s article was published; but among the figures that sit in judgement above these words are symbolic depictions of Liberty flanked by Order and Authority, the latter of which is represented by a Roman lictor bearing a fasces from which the axe-blade is visibly protruding.
-For Bataille, therefore, to understand the homogeneity of any given society, including a fascist society, necessarily means understanding its heterogeneous elements, how they defend and enforce its economic, legal and political continuity, and how these elements are themselves produced by homogeneous society.
+All these forms of authority, however, are themselves heterogeneous to the homogeneous social order, whose existing relations of production, administrative framework and juridical forms they exist to maintain and uphold.
+‘Equal Justice Under Law’ is carved on the architrave of the west pediment of the entrance to the US Supreme Court Building in Washington, DC, which was completed in 1935, a year after Bataille’s article was published; but among the figures that sit in judgement above these words are symbolic depictions of Liberty flanked by Order and Authority, the latter of which is represented by a Roman lictor bearing a fasces from which the axe blade is visibly protruding.
+To understand the homogeneity of any given society, therefore, including a fascist society, necessarily means understanding its heterogeneous elements, how they defend and enforce its economic, legal and political continuity, and how these elements are themselves produced by homogeneous society.

 Instead, as I have argued in this serious of articles, the sovereignty of the fascist Leader has been reinvested in the global forms of technocratic governance that have assumed such power over our governments, nation states and their populations.
 But much like citizens under historical fascism, we are now reduced to the position of children in relation to their father, slaves to their master, soldiers to their general, subjects to their sovereign, rather than as civilians to their elected political representatives in Parliament and Government.
 Thus, the global biosecurity state functions as a one-way street between this new global technocracy and the nation states that administer and enforce its dictates.
 So although the role of the Leader has been supplanted in the new form of fascism that has re-emerged from this crisis in twenty-first-century finance capitalism, the sovereignty of fascist rule most certainly has not.

-In proposing this theory, therefore, Bataille argued that the unity of fascism does not lie in its economic infrastructure — the forces and relations of production and property ownership, which in any case varied considerably in the countries where fascism had formed a government — but in this ‘psychological structure’; and for Bataille, that structure is determined by its distinct unification of military and religious forces.
+In proposing this theory, therefore, Bataille argued that the unity of fascism does not lie in its economic infrastructure — the forces and relations of production and property ownership, which in any case varied considerably in the countries where fascism had formed a government — but in this ‘psychological structure’; and for Bataille, that structure is determined by its distinct unification of religious and military forces.
 On the face of it, there was nothing new in this.
-For over a century now, the US Empire has invaded and bombed sovereign states to the patriotic cries of ‘God bless America’, just as before it the British Empire colonised a fifth of the world to the chants of ‘Dieu et mon droit’.
-But in identifying the psychological structure of fascism in this unification of military and religious forces, Bataille departed from the crude model of Marxism espoused by the Third International, according to which the ideological structure of a given society — its political, juridical and cultural (including religious) forms — are ultimately determined by its economic infrastructure.
+For over a century now, the US Empire has invaded and bombed sovereign states to the patriotic cries of ‘God bless America’, just as before it the British Empire colonised a fifth of the globe to the chants of ‘Dieu et mon droit’.
+But in identifying the psychological structure of fascism in this unification of religion and the military, Bataille departed from the crude model of Marxism espoused by the Third International, according to which the ideological structure of a given society — its political, juridical and cultural (including religious) forms — are ultimately determined by its economic infrastructure.